-Colors can be your best friend or your worst enemy when it comes to fashion.
-You can either walk into a room bursting with vibrant energy or as a blinding splendor depending on how you choose to coordinate your colors.
-But if you know how to effectively balance your tones and implement the right shades that suit each other, matching colors will be a cinch.
+When it comes to fashion, colors can be your best friend or your worst enemy.
+Depending on how you choose to coordinate them, your hues can either showcase an ensemble of cheerful energy—or overwhelm onlookers with a battle of clashing colors.
+But if you know how to effectively balance tones and shades that suit each other, matching colors will be a cinch.
 Here are a few go-to tips when it comes to essential color coordination:

 Know your primaries

 Red, green and blue are the standardized primary colors, and should often be utilized as the main shade of your outfit.
 All other colors stem from a combination of these essential three, but that doesn’t necessarily mean all tones will work with these primary colors.
 What’s nice about red, green or blue is that they’re the best colors to be utilized for a monochromatic look, which is styling an outfit out of entirely one color.

 The color wheel may be familiar to those who remember art class.
 It’s also a strategic tool when it comes to determining what colors can work together in your outfit.
 Adjacent colors tend to match well.
 For example, yellow and chartreuse, red and vermilion, and indigo and blue follow this formula.
 Colors directly across from each other work together as well, such as blue and orange, red and green, or yellow and violet.
 Using the wheel in these ways is an easy trick when you can’t decide if certain shades complement one another.